FiatFiorino/cryptoFundDistribution/README.md

 ###### Step Two:
 lock the smart contract to the same wallet that published it.
-This is done via the lock button/function on the smart contract "write" tab.
+This is done via the lock button/function on the smart contract "write" tab (This is a sub menu of the "Contract" tab).
 You will be asked to sign this transaction using MetaMask.

 ###### Step Three: